 Now the question is: how can we ensure that there are these universal structures when we enter the post-industrial, post-fossil fuel digital, next era?
 How can we write these policies so that they also gradually shape the mechanism of value creation and expand the number of people who can both contribute to and benefit from it?
-Or expressed differently: how can we come up with policies that do more than retroactively attempt to redistribute the value captured by a small number of companies and individuals?
+Or expressed differently: how can we come up with policies that do more than try retroactively to redistribute the value captured by a small number of companies and individuals?

-Which discourse on universalism should we then adopt: the one built largely around UBI, the discourse that focuses more on expansion of public services, or the discourse that seeks to re-define roles of different assets and the rights people should have to those assets?
+Which discourse on universalism should we then adopt: the one built largely around UBI, the discourse that focuses more on expansion of public services, or the discourse that seeks to redefine roles of different assets and the rights people should have to those assets?

-It is somewhat evident that there is an urgent need for new forms of wealth redistribution and social security.
-They should ensure that everyone has at least a minimum amount of money at their disposal and hence is able to purchase essentials such as food and accommodation.
+It is evident that there is an urgent need for new forms of wealth redistribution and social security.
+These should ensure that everyone has at least a minimum amount of money at their disposal and is able to purchase essentials such as food and accommodation.
 This can become increasingly important when alternative (digital) trading, swapping and currency systems become more commonplace: despite all the positive things these solutions offer, there is also a danger that some groups of people will drift towards the margins without any prospects for social mobility.

 It is also evident that there are many forms of public services for the benefit of all of society that will be needed: it is quite unlikely that we can decrease significantly the role of public services in healthcare, education and urban transport.
 Also, housing in growing cities is becoming a challenge that most likely cannot be solved by market solutions alone.
-These all are related to the basic needs of the populace.
-The very fundamental promise of a decent life requires that the state can guarantee the availability to these conditions.
-These are also all expensive areas of life, comprising together a major part of the average household budget.
-None of these essentials are getting cheaper at the moment.
+These are all related to the basic needs of the populace.
+The fundamental promise of a decent life requires that the state can guarantee access to these services and resources.
+These are also expensive areas of life, comprising together a major part of the average household budget.
+None of these essentials are getting cheaper currently.
 It will be difficult to keep alive the ideal of equal opportunities and de facto upward social mobility without some type of public provision of services.
-Yet another question is whether we aim to direct these public services mainly towards those in most urgent need or whether we assume them to be universal, available for and used by all the populace and thereby invoke a sense in all members of society that they belong.
+Yet another question is whether we aim to direct these public services mainly towards those in most urgent need or whether we assume that they are universal, available for and used by all the populace, and thereby invoke a sense in all members of society that they belong.